 According to Illinois law, the damages you may recover for a car accident include compensation for:

-- Past and future mental anguish, pain and sufferings, and physical impairment;
+Past and future mental anguish, pain and suffering, and physical impairment;

-Contact the Chicago Uber Car Accident Lawyers at the CCAL Today!
+Contact the Chicago Uber Car Accident Lawyers at the Ktenas Injury Lawyers Today!

 In the Chicago area, Illinois, and throughout the United States, auto accident victims have rights.
 This means if you have sustained injuries in an Uber car accident, you may file a personal injury claim or lawsuit for property damage and bodily injuries.
 Also, you have a right to hire a legal professional to represent you before big companies, such as Uber and insurance companies.
 To uphold your rights and get justice, seek experienced legal counsel.
-At CCAL, our Chicago personal injury lawyers are ready to help you get the compensation you deserve in your Uber accident case.
+At Ktenas Injury Lawyers, a Chicago personal injury lawyer is ready to help you get the compensation you deserve in your Uber accident case.

 Contact us today at (312) 300-2515, or chat with us online to schedule a free initial consultation.
 We will answer all your questions concisely to help you make an informed decision about your next course of action.
 Don’t wait!
 Contact us today!